csc-ubc-okanagan/workshops/docs/index.md

 This series of introductory workshops are intended for individuals with little to no familiarity with Python or similar tools that rely on a scripted environment.
 They are intended as a low barrier entry into the world of using your computer to engage with data outside of graphical tools like Excel or SPSS.

 [Read invidiual workshop descriptions here](https://github.com/csc-ubc-okanagan/workshops/blob/main/outlines/python-basics-for-data-analysis.md).
-See full materials with links below.
+See full materials with links below &darr;

 [Python: Fundamental Concepts with Jupyter Notebook](Python_fundamental-concepts-with-Jupyter-Notebook.html)